-This manual provides instructions for installing the secure browser on computers and devices on Chrome OS, used for College Board digital test administrations.
+Covers configurations, troubleshooting, and secure browser installation on computers and devices running Chrome OS and used for College Board digital test administrations.

 Windows Technology Guide

-Provides instructions for installing the CB Secure Browser on test takers' computers and devices running Windows OS.
+Covers configurations, troubleshooting, and CB Secure Browser installation on test taker computers and devices running Windows OS.

 Linux Technology Guide

-Provides instructions for installing the CB Secure Browser on test takers' computers and devices running Linux.
+Covers configurations and troubleshooting for test taker computers and devices running Linux.

 Covers configurations for a test taker iPad running iPadOS.